walkerke/census-r/02-tidycensus.md

 </tbody>
 </table>

+The `value` column gives the estimate characterized by the population labels in the `SEX` and `HISP` columns.
+For example, the estimated population value in 2019 for Hispanic males in Louisiana was 131,071.

 ### Using `get_flows()`

 As of version 1.0, **tidycensus** also includes support for the ACS Migration Flows API.
 The flows API returns information on both in- and out-migration for states, counties, and metropolitan areas.
 By default, the function allows for analysis of in-migrants, emigrants, and net migration for a given geography using data from a given 5-year ACS sample.
 In the example below, we request migration data for Honolulu County, Hawaii.
 In-migration for world regions is available along with out-migration and net migration for US locations.